Swiftosis/INSwift/README.md

 Some little extensions and code snippets for Apple's Swift language.

+## Features

 ### nameOfClass
-- Returns the name of a Class as a string.
-This method is a counterpart for Objective-C's NSStringFromClass() written in swift and compatible with every class in swift (except for those with special characters in the name).
+- Returns the name of a class as a String.
+This method is a counterpart for Objective-C's NSStringFromClass() written in swift and compatible with every class in swift (except for those with special characters like umlauts in the name).

 ## Examples